haydenw-uk/vDebaterAI/README.md

 - [ ] Implement a graphical user interface for a more user-friendly experience

-### DISCLAIMER : This project is not affiliated to the Oxford Union, but is heavily based on rules and conventions followed during the famous Oxford Union Formal Debates on Thursdays during tern-time.
+### DISCLAIMER : This project is not affiliated to the Oxford Union, but is heavily based on rules and conventions followed during the famous Oxford Union Formal Debates on Thursdays during term-time.